PrefectHQ/prefect/docs/getting-started/installation.md

 ```
 </div>

-You should see output similar to the following:
+You should see output similar to:

 <div class="terminal">
 ```bash